Flash-1337/OutlookGenerator/README.md

 2. Run the application and observe the automated account generation process.

-3. Upon completion, the generated account details will be saved to a CSV file named `accounts.csv`.
+3. Upon completion, the generated account details will be saved to a txt file named `accounts.txt`.

 ## Contributing